This blog may contain affiliate links. Read our disclosure policy for more info.

 So, no matter what your budget is, you should be able to find a really great hotel in Oaxaca on my list below!

-Related Read: While in Mexico, you’ll want to try some of the fun things to do in Puerto Escondido, it’s known for being a great place for surfing but there’s a lot more to it that non-surfers can enjoy too!
+Related Read: While in Mexico, you’ll want to try some of the fun things to do in Puerto Escondido!
+It’s known as a great place for surfing but there are lot more epic tours in Puerto Escondido to check out like releasing baby turtles or swimming with wild dolphins!

 BEST Luxury Oaxaca Hotels ($130 USD +)